rackerlabs/support-how-to/content/general/ord1-data-center-consolidation-faq.md

 The migration will happen in the following stages:

-1. Leading up to your migration date, Rackspace works with you and your account team to establish any specific requirements for the move.
+1. Leading up to your migration date, Rackspace will work with you and your account team to establish any specific requirements for the move.
 For example, let us know if you have a specific order in which your devices should be turned off or brought back online.

-2. Rackspace runs non-disruptive audits on your devices prior to the migration date to ensure that we have the necessary access to your devices to run our shut down scripts and identify issues that could impede a speedy return to service.
+2. Rackspace will run non-disruptive audits on your devices prior to the migration date to ensure that we have the necessary access to your devices to run our shutdown scripts and identify issues that could impede a speedy return to service.

-3. Before the migration starts all devices are placed under alert suppression.
+3. Before the migration starts, all devices are placed under alert suppression.

-4. At 23:01, all affected devices are powered off using an automated script.
+4. At 23:01, all affected devices are powered off by using an automated script.
-Any servers that need to be turned off in a specific order are powered down before the automated shut down script runs between 22:00 and 23:01.
+Any servers that need to be turned off in a specific order are powered down before the automated shutdown script runs between 22:00 and 23:01.

-5. After all devices are powered off, they are removed from the old cabinets, racked in their new cabinets and powered on.
+5. After all devices are powered off, they are removed from the old cabinets, racked in their new cabinets, and powered on.

 6. Your configuration is tested and verified at an infrastructure level.
-Further testing can be carried out by the migration team, if you have provided clear instructions in advance of the move date.
+If you have provided clear instructions in advance of the move date, further testing can be carried out by the migration team.

-### My solution is sensitive and must be handled carefully during a shut down.
+### My solution is sensitive and must be handled carefully during a shutdown.
 Can you help?

 Yes, we can work with you to understand what needs to be done to ensure a smooth migration, and we can help in various ways, including turning off and